samihanpangam/Legogoa-Axiom.github.io/content/pages/about.md

 ### My Achievements:

-1)Coding competition 2021 2nd in Tiswadi Taluka
+1)Coding competition 2021 2nd in Tiswadi Taluka.
-2) ATL Marathon 2021 our Auto Oxi model selected in the national level top 350
+2) ATL Marathon 2021 our Auto Oxi model selected in the national level top 350.
-3) Selected for 2 weeks of IBM internship
+3) Selected for 2 weeks of IBM internship.
 4) Our Smart Speed Signages is selected for zonal level western India science competition.
-Mumbai, we will represent Goa
+Mumbai, we will represent Goa.
 <!-- ![viraj](/images/team_members/viraj.png) -->
 </details>